sdacleofe/sdacleofe/README.md

 - 👋 Hi, I’m @sdacleofe
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning modern javascript by net ninja
-- 💞️ I’m looking to collaborate on the community
+- 💞️ I’m looking to collaborate ...
 - 📫 How to reach me ...

 <!---